ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 All generated communication objects are initially configured readable and writeable, values are fetched from the knx bus on adapter restart.

 # Installation
 The adapter is available in the latest / beta repository.
-If this is selected in the ioBroker system settings, the adapter can be searched in the adapter list under "openknx" and installed by clicking the + Symbol.
+If this is selected in the ioBroker system settings as standard repository, the adapter can be searched in the adapter list under "openknx" and installed by clicking the + Symbol.
 An alternative is to install in expert mode via the Github symbol by selecting "from Github" and searching for openknx.

 # Adapter configuration
 ![settings](docs/pictures/setting.png)